 National Consumer Advocacy Group Asks Whistleblowers to Come Forward with Information on Appraisals Done Wrong

 This week, a nationally known consumer advocacy group encouraged anyone with personal knowledge of appraisal fraud or appraisal negligence to step forward and blow the whistle on the wrongdoing.
 Why the need for encouragement?
 Whistleblowers are understandably fearful about coming forward and telling their stories to the authorities because of the very real possibility of backlash for their revelations.

-The Corporate Whistleblower Center has issued this week’s press release.
+The Corporate Whistleblower Center has issued a press release.
 It operates under the umbrella of its more widely known parent group, America’s Watchdog.
 America’s Watchdog has a proven track record: in 2002, for example, Americas Watchdog’s National Mortgage Complaint Center was nationally recognized by the American Trial Lawyers Association for its work on combating predatory mortgage lending.
 America’s Watchdog created the Corporate Whistleblower Center specifically to help whistleblowers, since many of these individuals are justifiably afraid of exposing the truth that they have because of the real dangers of reprisal.
 The National Whistleblower Center is another recoginzed national advocacy group established to support the protection of whistleblowers; presumably it will also provide encouragement to those coming forward regarding appraisal fraud or appraiser neglect.